Saturday, 21 April 2012

 Days came when I would ask those two haunting questions, "What went wrong?
 Did I miss something somewhere?"

-The questions no longer sounded relevant, because the passing of time and changing events had painfully taught me that they weren't the right questions to have been asking.
-Knowing the answers to what went wrong didn't matter anyway, because the answers would not and could not have changed anything.
-Only God can change the human heart.
+The questions no longer sounded relevant, because the passing of time and changing life events showed me they weren't the right questions to have been asking.
+Knowing the answers to what went wrong didn't matter anyway, because the answers wouldn't and couldn't have changed anything.
+Only God can change the human heart, and only when He allows it.

 Of greater concern now were these questions, "Now what?
 Where to from here?"